 What is Accounts Receivable Financing?

 Say you have $100,000 worth of outstanding invoices with a 60 day term.
-Like any other business owner, it is very difficult for you to collect payments of outstanding invoices.
-But, getting behind on cash flow is even more trouble.
+Like any other business owner, collecting payments from outstanding invoices and getting behind on a stable cash flow is a problem.

-To take the unpaid invoice off your hands, you would approach accounts receivable factoring company.
+To take the unpaid invoice off your hands, you would approach an accounts receivable factoring company.

-Additionally, the lender also charges you a processing fee which can be anywhere between 1% – 5% depending on the amount of funding.
+The factoring company will typically charge you a processing fee that can be anywhere between 1% – 5% depending on the amount of funding.

-Once the payment is made by customers, the lender returns the remaining $15,000 after deducting the fees if not charged upfront.
+Once payments are made by customers, the lender returns the remaining $15,000 after deducting the fees if not charged upfront.